Skip to content

 • Automatic Collection

-/// Use uniapp error listener function triggered when script errors or API call errors occur
+/// Use uniapp error listening function, triggered when script errors or API calls fail

 <script>